 - All plunder and prize to be equally divided.

-On December 1, the combined forces of rajah Anunderaj's and lieutenant-colonel Forde marched towards Rajahmundry.
+On December 1, the combined forces of Rajah Anunderaj's and Lieutenant-Colonel Forde marched towards Rajahmundry.

 Battle of Condore

 On December 8, both commanders simultaneously framed independent designs for extricating themselves from the dead-lock.
 Conflans' plan was to send 6 guns with a sufficient force to a height which commanded the British camp, and which Forde had omitted to occupy.
-Forde, for his part, had decided to make a detour of 5 km to Condore (unidentified location), from which he could turn Conflans' position and regain the high road to Rajahmundry.
+Forde, for his part, had decided to make a detour of 5 km to Condore (present-day Chendurthi), from which he could turn Conflans' position and regain the high road to Rajahmundry.

 The French retire to Rajahmundry